-Print out the medals and ribbon artwork onto two sheets of A4 paper or card (1).
+STEP 1: Print out the medals and ribbon artwork onto two sheets of A4 paper or card.

-Colour in the ribbons and cut them out, but don’t cut around each individual ribbon, cut along the solid line that surrounds all 6 ribbons (2).
+STEP 2: Colour in the ribbons and then cut along the solid line that surrounds all six ribbons.

-Next, the most important part… choose six medals that best describe your Dad’s unique qualities, or use the blank medals to draw your own fun ‘character traits’.
-Colour them in and cut them out (3).
+STEP 3: Choose six medals that best describe your Dad’s unique qualities, or use the blank medals to draw your own fun ‘character traits’.
+Colour them in and cut them out.

-Attach each medal onto the end of a ribbon using glue, or small tubes of sticky tape (centre them on top of the ‘x’s) (4).
+STEP 4: Attach each medal onto the end of a ribbon using glue or small tubes of sticky tape (centre them on top of the ‘x’s).